rwxrob/skilstak/docs/boost/2023/README.md

 1. Install, and update software packages with apt.
 (1h)
 1. Add a user to the system and login to it.
 (1h)
 1. Customize bash profile and environment.
 (1h)
-1. Try coding in Python, C, and Go from CLI.
+1. Try coding in Python and Go from CLI.
 (8h)
 1. Create and maintain a consumable, sustainable resume.
 (2h)
     * Don't call yourself a "junior"
     * Job titles are mostly bullshit (too bad no role-based employment)